 If you’re not sure what these parts of your appliance are, or how to fix them safely and correctly, then we do not recommend carrying out the repair yourself.
 Dishwasher repair can be a difficult task, but if your model is within warranty contact your manufacturer to arrange a new model or a repair call out.

 How much it will cost to fix your dishwasher depends on the problem, so it’s always a good idea to consult a professional who can provide an estimate.
 If your dishwasher is beyond repair and you need to begin the hunt for a new model, then read our article on Finding the Perfect Dishwasher for some useful tips.

-How to Fix a Dishwasher That Will Not Drain
+How Do You Fix a Dishwasher That Will Not Drain?

 If your dishwasher won’t drain it probably won’t be cleaning things properly, and if you keep trying to use it, it might break down altogether.
 Thankfully it’s quite simple to fix dishwasher drain blockages yourself: